Two Dark Days Means Double the Fun in Saratoga!

 Catch a Performance at Caffe Lena

-Caffe Lena, within walking distance of R&R Kitchen + Bar, is the perfect place to end your evening as they always have an exciting performance or event going on - even on Tuesdays!
-This intimate and historic performance venue features concerts in an a variety of musical genres, and they also serve drinks, desserts, and light fare.
+Caffe Lena, within walking distance of Boca Bistro, is the perfect place to end your evening as they always have an exciting performance or event going on - even on Tuesdays!
+This intimate and historic performance venue features concerts in a variety of musical genres, and they also serve drinks, desserts, and light fare.

-Fill your Mondays and Tuesdays with fun trying new things and going new places.
+Fill your Mondays and Tuesdays with fun as you try new things and go to new places.
 The time will fly by until you can return to the track on Wednesday!
 What's your favorite thing to do in the Saratoga area when you're not at the track?

 This article is sponsored by Saratoga County Tourism.
 Note: The opinions expressed in this article are those of the authors.
 They do not necessarily reflect the opinions or view of Saratoga County Tourism or its members.